tinoxen/AI-POWERED-FACE-RECOGNITION-SYSTEM/CriminalDB/README.md

-# FaceDB — Biometric-Based Record Lookup (FYP Prototype)
+# CriminalDB — Biometric-Based Record Lookup (FYP Prototype)

 A prototype web application for managing person records with a face photo, built for a final-year project. **Uses synthetic/mock data and a